Inside Lifetime's Harry & Meghan: A Royal Romance: 8 Things That Are True (and 5 That Aren’t!)

 False: Harry’s Public Statement Led to a Breakup

-While the movie insinuates that Meghan was in the dark about Harry’s rare public statement in November 2016 that confirmed that he was dating the actress and slammed what he called the racist and sexist abuse she had endured since their relationship was revealed, Meghan was most likely fully of that decision.
+While the movie insinuates that Meghan was in the dark about Harry’s rare public statement in November 2016 that confirmed that he was dating the actress and slammed what he called the racist and sexist abuse she had endured since their relationship was revealed, Meghan was most likely fully supportive of that decision.
 And it didn’t lead to a brief breakup as was depicted in the movie.
 Since it was such a rare move for a royal family member to release a statement about their private life, Meghan would have been briefed about the statement at length before it was released.

 False: A Member of Harry’s Inner Circle Tried to Intimidate Meghan